 The JDL model has been taken as a lingua franca for data fusion problems.
 It has been revised twice, once in March 1999 [10] and another in December 2004 [11].
-Other fusion models exist, including the DDF model [12], the Omnibus model [13] and the perceptual reasoning model [14].
+Other fusion models exist, including the Data Fusion Information Group (DFIG) model [12], DDF model [13], the Omnibus model [14] and the perceptual reasoning model [15].
 We will not attempt to redefine the term; however, it is important to outline the difference between a data fusion model and a data fusion technique.
 The former is a successively refined process by which low-level data is presented to the intended user, whilst the latter is a well-defined method of correlating data, at any level, for the purpose of state refinement.
 Finally, let us note that fusion is a data-flow service provided by a sensor network.
-There are other services that could be provided by such a network, such as target tracking, classification/identification, aggregation, dissemination, position/state estimation, and so on.
+There are other services that could be provided by such a network, such as target tracking, classification/ identification, aggregation, dissemination, position/state estimation, and so on.
 We will not be presenting the details of these services in this white paper.

-4.0 Larus' Solution
+4.0 The Larus' Solution

 Larus Technologies is working on sensor networking solutions, for the real-time association of multi-data and multi-control sources, to extract information about the time and location of environment events, and to integrate the resulting intelligence products into immersive models.
-Shown in Figure 1 is the overview of the proposed end-to-end solution.
+Shown in Figure 2 is the overview of the proposed end-to-end solution.

-Figure 1.
-End-to-end system solution, © 2006-2007 Larus Technologies environment by integrating low intelligence nodes together in order to provide a high intelligence collective.
+Figure 2.
+End-to-end system solution, © 2006-2009 Larus Technologies

-Larus Technologies has developed a method to improve sensor coverage and consistency of new information at each sensor node (SNODE), resulting in enhanced overall decision accuracy at each node.
-Our solution allows for the real-time monitoring of an
+Larus Technologies has developed a method to improve sensor coverage and consistency of new information at each SNODE, resulting in enhanced overall decision accuracy at each node.
+Our solution allows for the real-time monitoring of an environment by integrating low intelligence nodes together in order to provide a high intelligence collective.